Everything you need to know about beach fishing . How, why and when. Beach spinning rods and reels. Part 1 (artificial

 In today's world one might get confused about what different manufacturers call their fishing rod blanks.
 Some call them 24 or 30 Carbon Ton.
 Others High Modulus or Intermediate Modulus, or 36 Million Modulus carbon.
 Whilst others call them IM6, IM7 or even IM12.
 So, what are those exactly?First of all, carbon modulus is not a thread count and [...]

 Adore Tackle sells exclusively in Australia premium European fishing brands, such as: SPORTEX Germany, D.A.M Germany, COLMIC Italy, BALZER Germany, SUNSET France, SAKURA France and more.

-We offer a wide variety of fishing rods (surf rods, boat rods, spinning rods or travel rods) and fishing reels (spinning reels, big game and surf reels, overhead reels, etc) soft and hard fishing lures, mono or braided fishing lines and accessories.
+We offer a wide range of fishing rods (surf rods, boat rods, spinning rods or travel rods) and fishing reels (spinning reels, big game and surf reels, overhead reels, etc) soft and hard fishing lures, mono or braided fishing lines and accessories.

 All our fishing tackle products are 100% genuine and backed by 2,3 or 10 year manufacturer warranty.